rockiger/reactpress/README.txt

 * the nodejs package manager `npm` version 6 or higher

+=== Development ===

+Active development of this plugin is handled [on GitHub](https://github.com/rockiger/reactpress/).

-=== Usage ===
+=== Documentation ===

+If you need more information than the following, you can have a look at the [Documentation page](https://rockiger.com/en/easily-embed-react-apps-into-wordpress-with-reactpress-plugin/).

 To create and deploy your first app:

+1. Install ReactPress on your local WordPress installation.

-1. In your command line use npx create-react-app [your-app-name] in the apps directory of ReactPress, e.g. `[path-to-WordPress]/wp-content/reactpress/apps/my-app`
+2. In your command line use npx create-react-app [your-app-name] in the apps directory of ReactPress, e.g. `[path-to-WordPress]/wp-content/reactpress/apps/my-app`

-2. Reload the ReactPress admin page and add a URL Slug for your app.
+3. Reload the ReactPress admin page and add a URL Slug for your app.

-3. In the command line start the React app with `npm start` or `yarn start`.
+4. In the command line start the React app with `npm start` or `yarn start`.

-4. Develop your app, changes will automatically hot reloaded.
+5. Develop your app, changes will automatically hot reloaded.

-5. When you are finished, build the app from the command line.
+6. When you are finished, build the app from the command line.
 You can now see your app embedded in your WordPress instance.
 Open it at [your-domain]/[your-slug].

-6. To deploy, create the same app on your live server.
-Choose "Deploy an already build app." for the type.
-Make sure you use the same name for the app - otherwise the app won't work as expected.
+7. To deploy, Install ReactPress on live WordPress site.

-7. Upload the build folder from your dev system under `.../wp-content/reactpress/apps/[your-app-name]` to the same directory onto your live server.
+8. Upload the build folder from your dev system under `.../wp-content/reactpress/apps/[your-app-name]` to the same directory onto your live server.
+No need for create-react-app.

+9. Reload the ReactPress admin page and add a URL Slug for your app.

-8. Open the React app under [your-domain]/[your-slug].
+10. Open the React app under [your-domain]/[your-slug].

-Repeat steps 5 to 8 when you have new releases you want to deploy.
+Repeat steps 6 to 10 when you have new releases you want to deploy.

 == Installation ==